Legal markets around the globe are following the trend of using freelancers.

 In May 2014, the Israeli parliament established a lobby dedicated to self-employed individuals within the market, aspiring to empower them as a significant and growing sector.
 One out of every ten workers in the Israeli market is independent, and the main concern of these workers, is their ability to earn a satisfactory income working independently.

-A main sector which is saturated with freelancers is the Israeli legal market.
-Israel boasts the highest per capita ratio of lawyers, with one attorney for every 148 civilians – a not so happy fact if you are an attorney.
+The main sector which is saturated with freelancers is the Israeli legal market.
+Israel boasts the highest per capita ratio of lawyers, with one attorney for every 148 civilians – a not-so-happy fact if you are an attorney.

 Though some steps have been taken by the Israeli Bar Association and the Ministry of Justice in order to reduce the number of attorneys, newly certified attorneys continue to join this saturated and competitive market annually.